sorin-ionescu/prezto/modules/git/README.md

   - `gcs` displays various types of objects.
   - `gcl` displays lost commits.

+### Conflict

+  - `gCl` lists unmerged files.
+  - `gCa` adds unmerged file contents to the index.
+  - `gCe` executes merge-tool on all unmerged file.
+  - `gCo` checks out our changes for unmerged paths.
+  - `gCO` checks out our changes for all unmerged paths.
+  - `gCt` checks out their changes for unmerged paths.
+  - `gCT` checks out their changes for all unmerged paths.

 ### Data

   - `gd` displays information about files in the index and the work tree.